-- 6. Review the list of traffic that currently crosses the new boundary and determine which connections need exceptions to the boundary.
-You can add rules for those exceptions at this point; then, remove them later as you refine you managed environment as you progress to a Zero Trust Security model. - 7.
-Provision the new Enforcement Boundary and any rules you added for traffic crossing the boundary.
+6. Review the list of traffic that currently crosses the new boundary and determine which connections need exceptions to the boundary.
+You can add rules for those exceptions at this point; then, remove them later as you refine you managed environment as you progress to a Zero Trust Security model.